 The Kindle Scribe's main attraction is the combination of its awesome paper-like screen and the accompanying stylus.
 You can enjoy reading, writing, or both at once depending on the activity at hand.
 Since the Kindle Scribe doesn't have access to the Google Play Store, it is a little frustrating to use.
 However, Amazon has promised that it will continue to add more software features to the Scribe in the future.
-So hopefully, the user experience will only get better.
+We've already seen some useful updates, so it is a worthwhile pick.

 The only one with a pen